polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/add-custom-module.md

 }
 ```

 And that's it!
 This is how easy it can be to build new runtime modules using Substrate.
-You can also reference a [complete version](https://github.com/shawntabrizi/substrate-package/blob/gav-demo/substrate-node-template/runtime/src/demo.rs) of this file to check your work.
+You can also reference a [complete version](https://github.com/shawntabrizi/substrate-package/blob/gav-demo/substrate-node-template/runtime/src/demo.rs) of this module to check your work.

 ## How to write test